-The Waitata Reach location is different to other NZKS sites within the Sounds to the extent that it has exposure to a long wave fetch to the north east.
-The North Blowhole Point Site also has some exposure to the north.
+The concomitant of the farm's location at the entrance to a major Sound is a strong tidal current environment.
+The farm design will be closely similar to the existing proven King Salmon salmon farms on Waitata Reach and those farms on strong tidal current locations in Tory Channel, at Te Pangu and at Clay Point.
+The Waitata Reach location is different however to the sites within the Sounds to the extent that it has exposure to a long wave fetch to the north east.
 There is the potential for the site to experience relatively long period ocean swell in addition to the short period seastates characteristic of the Sounds, a feature that has to be allowed for in the design of the farm structures and a feature that can govern the design.
-The plastic circle structures are well suited to cope with combinations of strong tidal flows and swell wave conditions.
+The Akva WaveMaster cage system will be used for Horseshoe Bay, the same system as used for the Waitata and Richmond farms.